Hurricane knocks out 42 percent of U.S. Gulf of Mexico oil output

 Companies turned off daily production of 718,877 barrels of oil and 812 million cubic feet of natural gas by midday on Wednesday, according to the federal offshore regulator, the Bureau of Safety and Environmental Enforcement (BSEE).

-U.S. crude futures CLc1 settled down more than 2 percent at $73.17 per barrel Wednesday, reflecting the declining importance of Gulf of Mexico output from the growth of onshore shale fields.
+Despite the fall in output, U.S. crude futures CLc1 settled down more than 2 percent at $73.17 per barrel on Wednesday, tracking the weaker U.S. stock market and reflecting the declining importance of Gulf of Mexico output due to burgeoning growth from onshore shale fields.

 Wednesday’s cuts represent about 6.5 percent of the nation’s daily output of 11.1 million barrels of crude.
 It is the most since Hurricane Nate a year ago curtailed more than 90 percent of Gulf oil production.

 Total crude output lost in the last three days from shut-ins amounted to 1.7 million barrels, according to BSEE data.
+It can take several days after a storm passes to restaff and check equipment before production can resume.

-Oil producers including Anadarko Petroleum Corp (APC.N), BHP Billiton (BLT.L), BP (BP.L), Chevron Corp (CVX.N) and Exxon Mobil Corp (XOM.N) evacuated workers before the storm entered the Gulf.
+Oil producers including Anadarko Petroleum Corp (APC.N), BHP Billiton (BLT.L), BP (BP.L), Chevron Corp (CVX.N) and Exxon Mobil Corp (XOM.N) evacuated workers from 89 Gulf production platforms before the storm entered the Gulf.

-They pulled staff from 89 Gulf production platforms, or 13 percent of those occupied, and three drilling rigs, BSEE said.
-It can take several days after a storm passes to restaff and evaluate equipment before production can resume.
+Kinder Morgan Inc (KMI.N), North America’s second largest energy pipeline operators, said its fuel and natural gas lines serving the Southeast were unaffected.
+Construction at its Elba Island, Georgia, liquefied natural gas (LNG) project will be suspended on Thursday and resume once the storm passes.

 U.S. Gulf Coast oil refineries were not in the path of the storm and continued to operate.
 The Louisiana Offshore Oil Port LLC, the only port in the United States capable of fully loading and unloading supertankers, halted operations at its marine terminal.